kamalkishor1991/croma/README.md

 ## Croma #

-Provide classes for getting prominent colors from an image.
+Lib for getting prominent colors from an image.

 ### How do I get set up? ###

-TestColorPicker can be used to test.
+TestColorPicker.java can be used to test.